Free: Healthy Freezer Meals Recipe EbookGet It Now

-I’m all about quick pan cooking with fish (my pan seared halibut and pan seared salmon are prime examples)… and if you’re wondering how to make tilapia pan fried, it’s just as easy!
+I’m all about quick pan cooking with fish (my pan seared halibut and pan fried salmon are prime examples)… and if you’re wondering how to make tilapia pan fried, it’s just as easy!
 You only need a few ingredients to make this white fish taste truly special.

 - Garlicky, buttery mild fish flavor